astronomer/airflow-data-quality-demo/README.md

 #### Snowflake DAGs:

 In addition to the Getting Started steps, a connection to Snowflake is needed to run DAGs.
 Under `Admin -> Connections` in the Airflow UI, add a new connection with Conn ID as `snowflake_default`.
 The connection type is `Snowflake`.
 The host field should be the full URL that you use to log into Snowflake, for example `https://[account].[region].snowflakecomputing.com`.
 Fill out the `Login`, `Password`, `Schema`, `Account`, `Database`, `Region`, `Role`, and `Warehouse` fields with your information.

+#### Great Expectations DAGs:

+In addition to the Getting Started steps, Great Expectations requires connections when using outside sources.
+For the `simple_great_expectations_el` DAG, ensure `GE_DATA_CONTEXT_ROOT_DIR` in the Dockerfile is pointing to the correct Great Expectations root.
+If you have made no changes to this repository and plan to use the example suite, it is pointing in the right place.
+For the `simple_great_expectations_bigquery_el` DAG, a Google Cloud connection must be added to Airflow; instructions can be found in the BigQuery DAGs section of this README.
+The only modification is that the permissions associated with the Google Service Account must also include read and write access to Google Cloud Storage.